Cleft Sentences

 What Are Cleft Sentences?

-A cleft sentence is a complex sentence that emphasizes an element by rearranging the normal word order of a simple sentence with the help of a dummy word, such as 'it' or 'that'.
+A cleft sentence is a complex sentence that emphasizes an element by rearranging the normal word order of a simple sentence with the help of a dummy word, such as 'it' or 'there'.
 This rearrangement allows for emphasis on a specific part of the sentence.

 Why Do We Use Cleft Sentences?